 Are you a woman that sets New Year’s resolutions and gets really motivated for a few weeks and then it suddenly disappears a few weeks later?
 You have no idea what happened but you’re crushed because you’ve missed the gym 3 times already, ate crap you weren’t supposed to, missed meditation twice and haven’t even thought of your other goals.
 Sweetheart, you’re not alone.
 Most people epically fail at their resolutions by about the 3rd week in January.
 Yep!
 3 weeks.
 And not too long ago I was in the same boat.

 There are so many solutions to keep that drive and discipline going with your goals but that’s for another day.
 Today I am going to share on a more creative, spiritual motivator.
 It’s a vision board!
 Yes!
 Those things really do help and they’re fun!
 So let’s dive in.

 Before the Vision Board:

 Before you begin your board you need your goals (for the year-at least) set.
-If you don’t have your goals planned already, check out this ebook and workbook!
 This will really help you with setting your goals.
 If you don’t set your goals or don’t want to, the vision board is useless.
 Even if you have some ideas in your head, that’s okay, but the clearer you are the better this will work and the more likely you are to achieve your goals.
 In other words: set those goals.